thislight/luabundler/docs/manual.md

 - `debug`
 - `coroutine`

-They are represented as sub packages under `lua`.
-To use them, just include them like other packages:
+They are represented as child packages under `lua`.
+To use them, just include them like normal packages:

 ````lua
 -- recipe.lua